5 Easy Low-Histamine Snacks

 A Bowl of Fresh Blueberries

-Blueberries are a low histamine snack and one of the most nutrient-dense foods you can eat.
-Not only are these brilliant blue orbs low in histamine, but research also shows they have anti-inflammatory properties.
+Blueberries are a low-histamine snack and one of the most nutrient-dense foods you can eat.
+Not only are these brilliant blue orbs low in histamine, but research shows they have anti-inflammatory properties.
 (1)

 Although blueberries contain natural sugar, their high fiber content means you should get a blood sugar spike when you enjoy this nutritious snack.
 Studies show blueberries may reduce insulin resistance and lower the risk of type 2 diabetes.
 (3)